CiscoDevNet/terraform-provider-catalystcenter/docs/resources/pnp_import_devices.md

 page_title: "catalystcenter_pnp_import_devices Resource - terraform-provider-catalystcenter"
 subcategory: "Plug and Play"
 description: |-
   This resource adds devices to PNP in bulk.
 Every time this resource is created or re-created, the Catalyst Center considers adding new devices to PNP.
-When this resource is destroyed or updated or refreshed, no actions are done either on CatalystCenter or on devices
+When this resource is destroyed or updated or refreshed, no actions are done either on CatalystCenter or on devices.
 ---

 # catalystcenter_pnp_import_devices (Resource)

 This resource adds devices to PNP in bulk.
 Every time this resource is created or re-created, the Catalyst Center considers adding new devices to PNP.
-When this resource is destroyed or updated or refreshed, no actions are done either on CatalystCenter or on devices
+When this resource is destroyed or updated or refreshed, no actions are done either on CatalystCenter or on devices.

 ## Example Usage